What is an environmental illness?

 Exposure to some types of chemicals can cause an environmental illness.
 The more of the chemical you are exposed to, the more likely you are to get ill.
 Examples include:

-- Exposure to asbestos, an insulating material found in some older buildings, can cause tumors, lung cancer, and other diseases.
+Asbestos is an insulating material found in some older buildings.
+It can cause tumors, lung cancer, and other diseases.

 What are the symptoms?